 Understanding Series, Titles, and Issues on VerseDB

-VerseDB uses a clear structure to organize comics: Titles, Series (Volumes), and Issues.
-Understanding these layers helps you collect accurately and find what you're looking for with ease.
+VerseDB uses a clear hierarchical structure to organize comics: Titles, Series (Volumes), and Issues.
+Understanding these three layers helps you collect accurately, track reading progress, and find what you're looking for with ease.

 - Example: Amazing Spider-Man